shackbarth/homepage/content/the-gettysburg-sequence.md

 # The Gettysburg Sequence

-_This previously unpublished work was written by American poet Carl Franck, alias Mike Quill, in 1972._
+_This previously unpublished work was written by American poet Carl Franck, alias Mike Quill, from 1971-1972._

 ### Proem
 (July 1 - 2 - 3, 1863)